wisardstat/EventCategorize/@README.md

 ## Notes
 - Ensure PostgreSQL is reachable at `172.19.32.1:5432`.
 - For CORS issues, verify the frontend origin is allowed in `backend/app/main.py`.
+- **SECURITY WARNING:** Passwords are stored as plain text without encryption.
+This is a significant security risk and should not be used in production environments.
+- The admin user is created with default credentials (admin/admin123) and should be changed immediately.